writethedocs/www/docs/news/announcing-keynotes-sponsors-reminder.md

 The [Call for Proposals](http://www.writethedocs.org/conf/na/cfp/) ends on **February 28th at Midnight PST**, so make sure to get your talk in this month.

-If there is anyone who you think would be a great addition to our lineup, invite them to speak.
 Our community is full of amazing people, and we'd love to have you come and share your experiences with us.